Izzo2le/brightoneventsannually/README.md

 ### manual testing, show tale of feature=home nav bar, submit button, social links.
 ### When i manually tested the website, when i click the navigation button it should navigate througout the site, i clicked on each link on my navigation bar, each link took me to the webpage i clicked on.
 ### when I clicked on the submit button on my 'get in touch' page, i filled in the page with my email address, chose a subject and wrote in a message, once i clicked submit it sent the message and cleared the field.
-I also tried not completing the email correctly which sent an error message telling me I needed to
+I also tried not completing the email correctly which sent an error message telling me I needed to add in all the details needed for an email (e.g.'@')

 ### automatic testing, how to automatically test?